nhotalling/hpmanager-ts/README.md

 ## Testing the App

 The various endpoints are documented below.
-For your convenience, you may import the `DDB.postman_collection.json` file into Postman to use as a starting point.
+For your convenience, you may import the `postman_collection.json` file into Postman to use as a starting point.
-You may also browse to `http://localhost:8080/swagger` to view the Swagger docs or test from the web interface.

 Please note that exceptions are surfaced in this demo app.
 It is assumed they would be handled appropriately by the UI in a production environment.